BlockHashiras/EventFlow/README.md

 ## Summary of the EventFlowTicket Contract Functions

 ### createEvent
-This function is responsible for creating event tickets for a particular event, the event creator provides the ticket image, event title, event location, event date and time, ticket quantty and event price.
+This function is responsible for creating event tickets for a particular event, the event creator provides the ticket image, event title, event location, event date and time, ticket quantity and event price.
 Event price is 0 if creator want the event attendance to be free.

 ### buyEventTicket
 This functions lets event attendees to purchase event ticket for a particular event, which automatically gives them pass to attend the event, when users buys a ticket for a particular event they automatically owns that event ticket as an NFT asset, minted to their account.